Castel San Pietro Terme is on the border between Emilia and Romagna and is renowned for its thermal spa, brand new 18-hole golf course and race-track.

-In a town where the good living represents the fil rouge guiding the community development, great attention and importance is clearly reserved to safeguarding local gastronomic excellences: National Honey Observatory is located in Castel San Pietro Terme; many are the winemakers who chose these rolling hills for their vineyards to root, while in the close district of Varignana, the excellence is the “green gold”, Extra Virgin Olive Oil.
+In a town where the good life represents the fil rouge guiding community development, great attention and importance is clearly reserved to safeguarding local gastronomic excellences: the National Honey Observatory is located in Castel San Pietro Terme; many are the winemakers who chose these rolling hills for their vineyards to root, while in the nearby district of Varignana, the excellence is the “green gold”, Extra Virgin Olive Oil.

-Bike enthusiasts fill find many itineraries crossing the town and surrounding territory.
+Bike enthusiasts will find many itineraries crossing the town and surrounding territory.

-This constant search for the good living transformed Castel San Pietro Terme into a wellbeing paradise: the famous Thermal Baths offer therapeutic paths thanks to the waters springing from Fegatella Spring, great attention to relax and wellness, with specialized treatments, massages and SPA.
+This constant search for the good life has transformed Castel San Pietro Terme into a wellbeing paradise: the famous Thermal Baths offer therapeutic paths thanks to the waters springing from Fegatella Spring, and great attention is given to relaxation and wellness, with specialized treatments, massages and spas.

-To experience something new and enjoy the fresh evening on the hills, try the 18-holes green of Le Fonti Golf Club
+To experience something new and enjoy a cool evening on the hills, try the 18-hole green of Le Fonti Golf Club.

-During springtime takes place the Spring Fair of Cittaslow, named Very Slow Italy, where protagonists are the local and typical produce of Italian excellent gastronomy.
+During springtime, the Spring Fair of Cittaslow, named Very Slow Italy, takes place, where the stars are the local and typical produce of excellent Italian gastronomy.

 Not to be missed is the Pork Chop Festival during “Settembre Castellano”, featuring the famous “Carrera”, a race with motorless cars.

-Medieval village of Dozza, one of the Most Beautiful Villages in Italy, only 16 km away from Castel San Pietro Terme, truly is an open air museum.
-Walking around the streets of the village it is possible to admire the Muraled which decorate the town walls and the Sforza Fortress.
+The medieval village of Dozza, one of the Most Beautiful Villages in Italy, only 16 km away from Castel San Pietro Terme, truly is an open air museum.
+Walking around the streets of the village it is possible to admire the Murals which decorate the town walls and the Sforza Fortress.